You want to start a blog… but maybe you don’t know quite how. Enter: today’s guide to choosing the best blogging software for your needs.

 Blogging software can be used to create many different types of websites, like:

-• Portfolio sites: where you showcase your designs, art, writing, or similar.
+- Portfolio sites: These are where you showcase your designs, art, writing, or similar.
 This can be a great way to get new clients.
 It’s easy to create a site like this on Squarespace or Wix.

-• Static websites: where you have information that doesn’t change.
+- Static websites: where you have information that doesn’t change.
 Perhaps that’s for a local business you run, like a restaurant.
-Squarespace or Wix can be good options here, though you can certainly use WordPress.org for this too.
+Squarespace or Wix can be good options here, though you can use WordPress.org for this, too.

-• Blogs with regularly updated content: You’ll want software that’s well-geared up to this, ideally designed for blogging.
+- Blogs with regularly updated content: You’ll want software that’s well-geared up to this and ideally designed for blogging.
 WordPress.com, WordPress.org, Tumblr, and Blogger are all good options here.

-• Online stores that sell products: This requires special features to do things like manage inventory and accept payments.
-WordPress.org is likely to be your cheapest option here, as most hosted platforms charge quite a lot for eCommerce tools.
+- Online stores that sell products: This requires special features to do things like manage inventory and accept payments.
+WordPress.org is likely your cheapest option here, as most hosted platforms charge a lot for eCommerce tools.

-• Money-making websites that get income through affiliate marketing or advertising: You’ll need to check that your chosen blogging software a) allows this, and b) makes it easy for you.
-Again, I recommend WordPress.org here, as there are no restrictions at all on advertising and affiliate links, and you can install free plugins to help manage those.
+- Money-making websites that get income through affiliate marketing or advertising: You’ll need to check that your chosen blogging software a) allows this and b) makes it easy for you.
+Again, I recommend WordPress.org here, as there are no restrictions on advertising and affiliate links, and you can install free plugins to help manage those.

 What Would Happen if Your Chosen Blogging Software Changes or Shuts Down?

-Some blogging software locks you into the chosen platform, making it difficult to move your site somewhere else in the future.
+Some blogging software locks you into a chosen platform, making it difficult to move your site elsewhere in the future.

-This could be a problem if the company significantly changes what they’re offering, starts charging a lot more money, or even shuts down completely.
+This could be a problem if the company significantly changes its offerings, starts charging a lot more money, or even shuts down completely.

-If you’re concerned about future-proofing your site, I’d definitely recommend going with WordPress.org (also called “self-hosted WordPress”).
+If you’re concerned about future-proofing your site, I recommend WordPress.org (also called “self-hosted WordPress”).

-This is open-source software that won’t subject you to annual price rises — you don’t need to pay for WordPress.org’s software at all, only for your web hosting, and you can move your whole site to a new web host if you feel you’re paying too much.
+This open-source software won’t subject you to annual price rises — you don’t need to pay for WordPress.org’s software, only for your web hosting, and you can move your whole site to a new web host if you feel you’re paying too much.

-There are loads of different options out there when it comes to blogging software.
-I’m going to run you through some of the most popular, and explain what type of blog or website they’re best suited for.
+There are loads of different options when it comes to blogging software.
+I’m going to run you through some of the most popular and explain what type of blog or website they’re best suited for.

 1. WordPress.org (aka Self-Hosted WordPress)

-Most users do this with WordPress plugins and themes (both have free and paid options), though it’s certainly possible to customize your website’s code itself, if you want to do that.
+Most users do this with WordPress plugins and themes (both have free and paid options), though it’s certainly possible to customize your website’s code itself.

-If you’re building a money-making blog, WordPress is almost certainly the best choice for you—as a quick aside, check out this guide about how much do bloggers make? for more.
+If you’re building a money-making blog, WordPress is almost certainly the best choice for you—as a quick aside, check out this guide about “how much bloggers make” for more.
 Their software has been going strong since 2003 and is set to be around for many more years to come.

-It has a great reputation and a huge worldwide community, so it’s always easy to find help and support whenever you need it.
+It has a great reputation and a huge worldwide community, so it’s always easy to find help and support whenever needed.

 Experts also agree that WordPress is the best blog software for SEO (search engine optimization).
-WordPress is designed to be “search engine friendly” to help Google and other search engines easily find and rank your content.
+WordPress is designed to be “search engine friendly” so that Google and other search engines can easily find and rank your content.

 Pricing of WordPress.org